Lila McCann: 2005-2008: Switch to Broken Bow

 On November 20, 2005, McCann married her boyfriend Mike Wolofsky in Nashville.
 Later that same year McCann signed to a new recording contract with Broken Bow Records, an independent record label.
 Although four singles were issued on the label between 2005 and early 2006, no album was released on Broken Bow during that timespan.
 A fifth single for Broken Bow, titled "That's What Angels Do", was shipped to radio in December 2007, and entered the country music charts at No. 60.
 McCann left Broken Bow Records in early 2008 and announced in October of the same year that she was expecting her and her husband's first child, Abraham Elliot (born December 15, 2008).
 In 2011, Lila and Mike had their second son Benjamin (born December 6, 2011), while she worked as a successful photographer, operating a photography business in the Nashville area.

 2016-present: Paint This Town

 At the end of 2016, she started working on a new album through a PledgeMusic campaign.
 She released the new album Paint This Town on March 3, 2017, through the campaign as a download and physical copy for those who ordered it through the campaign.
 Then on August 18, 2017 she released it through iTunes.

 On June 17, 2019, McCann posted on her official Instagram and Facebook pages that she has happily remarried a woman and is openly gay.
-Lila, her wife and children live in Nashville with their two dogs.
-She has started a successful real estate career in Nashville.
-McCann is actively involved in the LGBTQ community.